AdaCore/spark2014/docs/guidance/main.rst

 In such a case, SPARK allows you to insert additional code in the program that's useful for specification and verification, specially identified with the aspect ``Ghost`` so that it can be discarded during compilation.
-So-called ghost code in SPARK are these parts of the code that are only meant for specification and verification and have no effect on the functional behavior of the program at run time.
+So-called ghost code in SPARK comprises those parts of the code that are only meant for specification and verification and have no effect on the functional behavior of the program at run time.